 Then there is government itself.
 When CAMAC was being abolished, the government said that it had good enough internal expertise within Treasury and other departments instead.
 Recent law reform processes from Treasury may have borne that out.
 Treasury formulates a proposal, then consults closely in order to test it and then refine it.
 Submissions are usually fulsome, if reactive and narrow.

 One benefit of government is that a department like Treasury, and many others, can enlist necessary other disciplines – economics, technology and relevant social sciences – and be more informed of a whole of government approach.
+However at the same time, the siloed focus remains.

 Now ASIC has the initiative